XXIII. RULES GOVERNING EXAMINATIONS, GRADES, & HONORS

 Students need not complete the LL.M.
 Writing Requirement in order to be considered for cum laude honors.
 Additionally, all students in the top 25% of the graduating class who did not receive magna cum laude honors will receive cum laude honors, including students in the top 10% who did not complete the LL.M.
 Writing Requirement.

 J.D.
-Grading Curve - By a resolution adopted on April 8, 2008, the faculty made the percentage distribution of grades listed below mandatory for all first year courses (with the exception of Legal Writing).
-The percentage distribution of grades for first year courses will be strictly enforced.
+Grading Curve - By a resolution adopted in May, 2013, the faculty made the percentage distribution of grades listed below mandatory for all first year courses (with the exception of Legal Writing) and Constitutional Law class sections The percentage distribution of grades for these and first year courses will be strictly enforced.

 J.D.
 Academic Honors

 Rule 10.No student who fails to attain the required year average of 2.0 will be permitted to advance into the next year.
 An average of 2.0 in the final academic year and overall is required to graduate.
 Such a student may, however, seek permission to repeat the failed year by filling a Petition for Permission to Repeat with the Dean of Admissions and by appearing personally before the Readmission Committee at its stated sittings, usually in late July.
 The Readmission Committee may consider any information it considers relevant, including without limitation not only the applicant's law school record but also information revealed in his or her law school application file.
 Permission to repeat is granted only under extraordinary circumstances, such as where the applicant has shown a reason for his or her failure, which reason is not likely to recur.
 The transcript of any student who is readmitted will contain all grades received in the failed year.